 "If you own a business, the best way to thank a Veteran is to hire one."

 Former U.S. Secretary of Labor Hilda Solis

 You have the skills that employers are looking for.

 VA can help you prepare for your next mission.

 Pursue Your Best Opportunity.

 The VR&E Program provides Independent Living services that can help you access and participate in community resources and enhance independence in your daily life at home.

 Veterans leave military service with a wealth of transferable skills and professional experiences.
-Salary subsidies, assistive technology, tax incentives, non-paid work experiences, and special employer incentives may be available from VA to help you hire those who have served.
+Salary subsidies, assistive technology, non-paid work experiences, and special employer incentives may be available from VA to help you hire those who have served.
 Explore what VA offers to make hiring or rehiring a Veteran with a service-connected disability that much easier.

 If you support a Veteran or Servicemember with a service-connected disability, who faces difficult employment challenges, there may be little left in the household budget for your higher education and career advancement.
 VA may offer assistance to help you assess your career goals and abilities, find your next job, further your education and skills, and identify places where you can get job training.